benjasper/metar.live-backend/README.md

-<h1 align="center">metar.gg</h1>
+<h1 align="center">metar.live</h1>
 <p align="center">🛫☀️🌦</p>
 <p align="center">Latest worldwide aviation weather and airport data, delivered via GraphQL</p>

 ## What is this?

-metar.gg is a server written in Go that provides a GraphQL API, for querying the latest METARs, TAFs, airports and runways.
+metar.live (previously metar.gg) is a server written in Go that provides a GraphQL API, for querying the latest METARs, TAFs, airports and runways.
 It imports airport data from [OurAirports.com](https://github.com/davidmegginson/ourairports-data) and METAR and TAF data from [NOAA](https://www.aviationweather.gov).

 You can either host it yourself or use the hosted version of this API available at [rapidapi.com](https://rapidapi.com/benjasper/api/aviation-weather-and-airport-data).